Henit3/DramaMask/README.md

 Players will not be hidden from these enemies if the "Enemies Hidden From" config is set to "Natural".
 For example, Hoarding Bugs would not discriminate against a """Masked""" if they decide to start stealing from their nest.

+Extra overrides for these can be specified using the "Enemy Hiding Overrides" config to enable or disable for specific enemies using their names in the code (exclusions prioritised).

 |Enemy			|Status					|
 |---------------|:---------------------:|
 |Masked 		|Supported - Always		|